Vandivier/arias-tale-rpg/docs/src/narrative/arc-integrated.md

 Elaerin approached.
 "You have done well.
 Few can withstand the Mirror Vale's trials."

 "What caused this?"
-Gavriel inquired.
+Gabriel inquired.

 "The Vale reflects and magnifies inner turmoil," Elaerin explained.
 "The corruption was Vaelor's doubts and fears made manifest."